 Once the procedures are explained and the participants are introduced, the investigator will present the report of the investigation first, and be subject to questioning by the parties and the EDRP.
 The investigator(s) will be present during the entire hearing process, but only during deliberations at the request of the Chair.
-The findings of the investigation are not binding on the panel, though any undisputed conclusions of the investigator(s) is questioned, the EDRP will permit questioning of and by the parties, and of any present witnesses.
+The findings of the investigation are not binding on the panel, though any undisputed conclusions of the investigation report will not be revisited, except as necessary to determine sanctions or corrective actions.
+Once the investigator(s) is questioned, the EDRP will permit questioning of and by the parties, and of any present witnesses.
 Questions may be directed through the panel at the discretion of the Chair.